madhuyadu/streamlit-penguin-classification/README.md

-# Credits
-This web app is created based on tutorial on youtube channel "dataprofessor"

 # Screenshots showing app deployment on Heroku - via Heroku CLI
 Before proceeding with below steps, ensure following
 * Heroku CLI is installed on local